wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/3-create-document-mock-ups.md

 As you design the user experience, keep in mind the ultimate goal, create an experience that is both useful and a joy to use.
 Many aspects of a solution drive user adoption.
 Not each of these is easily measured.
 Sadly, sometimes the best indication of user adoption is the failure to gain user adoption.
 Key areas that can determine the effectiveness of user adoption include:

- -  **Buisness value:** Business goals and strategy clearly defined along with the processes, success KPIs and business outcome for the project
+ -  **Business value:** Business goals and strategy clearly defined along with the processes, success KPIs and business outcome for the project
- -  **Data and functionality:** Business process implementation within the platform meets (or exceeds) user expectaiton with respect to data, integration, security, reporting, etc.
+ -  **Data and functionality:** Business process implementation within the platform meets (or exceeds) user expectation with respect to data, integration, security, reporting, etc.
  -  **Usability:** Application useability and client support user experience on web, Outlook, and mobile clients
  -  **Performance:** Overall application performance and reliability from end user perspective to include page load time, time to save, errors, automation, etc.